lorensen/VTKExamples/src/VTKBook/Chapter6.md

 Color mapping is a widely studied topic in imaging, computer graphics, visualization, and human factors.
 References \[Durrett87\] \[Ware88\] \[Rheingans92\] provide samples of the available literature.
 You also may want to learn about the physiological and psychological effects of color on perception.
 The text by Wyszecki and Stiles \[Wyszecki82\] serves as an introductory reference.

 Contouring is a widely studied technique in visualization because of its importance and popularity.
 Early techniques were developed for 2D data \[Watson92\].
-Three dimensional techniques were developed initially as contour connecting methods \[Fuchs77\] --- that is, given a series of 2D contours on evenly spaced planes, connect the contours to create a closed surface.
+Three-dimensional techniques were developed initially as contour connecting methods \[Fuchs77\] --- that is, given a series of 2D contours on evenly spaced planes, connect the contours to create a closed surface.
 Since the introduction of marching cubes \[Lorensen87\], many other techniques have been implemented.
 (A few of these include \[Nielson91\] \[Montani94\] and \[Durst88\] ).
 A particularly interesting reference is given by Livnat et al. \[Livnat96\].
 They show a contouring method with the addition of a preprocessing step that generates isocontours in near optimal time.

 Although we barely touched the topic, the study of chaos and chaotic vibrations is a delightfully interesting topic.
 Besides the original paper by Lorenz \[Lorenz63\] , the book by Moon \[Moon87\] is a good place to start.